- Real estate professionals across the globe use Google AdWords as their trusted advertising platform.

 GDN is the banner ads that follow an internet user to other websites.
 These types of ads increase brand awareness and don’t require payment unless clicked on.

-Before You Begin, Draft Your Strategy
+Draft Your Strategy

 Start by making a budget.
 What can you afford?
 Make some room in your advertising expense for Google AdWords and try to stick to that budget.